opportus/object-mapper/README.md

   - If you map an instance of `A` (that *has* `C`) to `B` (that *has* `D`) and that you want in the same time to map `C` to `D`, AKA *simple recursion*
   - If you map an instance of `A` (that *has many* `C`) to `B` (that *has many* `D`) and that you want in the same time to map many `C` to many `D`, AKA *iterable recursion* or *in-width recursion*

-You can achieve *in-depth recursion* naturally, by adding a *filter* to a route of the child type, the grandchild type and so on...
+You can achieve *in-depth recursion* by adding a *filter* to a route of the child type, the grandchild type and so on...

 ## Mapping autoloading